pygame-community/PygameCommunityBot/README.md

                 "b": 2
             }
         },
-        # comment out extensions to disable them or use the `--disable-ext ext_name` option via the CLI.
+        # comment out extensions to disable them or use the `--without-ext ext_name` option via the CLI.
         # {
         #     "name": ".exts.local_extension2",
         #     "package": "bot"